Leo Tolstoy

 6

 I see before me a people in the livery of slavery and political lawlessness, a people in tatters, hungry, exhausted, forced to pick up the crumbs thrown to it insultingly from the luxurious feast of the rich, or I see it thrashing around in a rush of menacing rebellion, intoxicated by animal rage and savage joy, and I remember that these brutalized faces bear upon them the mark of God and share the same purpose with us.
-Then I look to the future, and before me I see a people rising in all its glory, like brothers of faith, united by common ties of equality and love; I see the people of the future, not corrupted by luxury, not brutalized by poverty, permeated by a consciousness of its human dignity.
+Then I look to the future, and before me I see a people rising in all its glory, like brothers of faith, united by common ties of equality and love; I see the people of the future, not corrupted by luxury, not brutalized by poverty, permeated by a consciousness of their human dignity.
 And, seeing this, my heart tightens painfully for the present and flutters joyfully for the future.

 — Mazzini